danny95333/3-D-View-to-Enhance-Facial-Recognition-by-Applied-GANs/README.md

 ## 1st version
 *siamese_GAN_1st.py* is the main training file
 <br>1st version used siamese network as G-Net, and added a classic Discriminator Network as D-Net, and use random image as the ‘real data’ to train D-net.
-In this way, I didn't a good enough result to make the synthesis frontal image.
+In this way, it's not a good enough way to generate the frontal image.
 ![image](https://github.com/danny95333/siamese-GAN-model-to-generate-frontal-face/blob/master/1st_output/fake_samples_iteration_45800.png)
 ## 2nd version
 *siamese_GAN_19_2.py* is the main training file